akka/akka-persistence-jdbc/docs/src/main/paradox/index.md

 - @extref:[Oracle Schema](github:/src/test/resources/schema/oracle/oracle-schema.sql)
 - @extref:[SQL Server Schema](github:/src/test/resources/schema/sqlserver/sqlserver-schema.sql)

-## Configuration
+## Reference Configuration

-akka-persistence-jdbc provides the defaults as part of the @extref:[reference.conf](github:/src/main/resources/reference.conf) this file documents all the values which can be configured.
+akka-persistence-jdbc provides the defaults as part of the @extref:[reference.conf](github:/src/main/resources/reference.conf).
+This file documents all the values which can be configured.

 There are several possible ways to configure loading your database connections.
 Options will be explained below.

 ### One database connection pool per journal type

 There is the possibility to create a separate database connection pool per journal-type (one pool for the write-journal, one pool for the snapshot-journal, and one pool for the read-journal).
 This is the default and the following example configuration shows how this is configured: